 For women that have a low body mass index (<20) and low body fat levels, it is important to get the balance of moderate and vigorous exercise right and ensure you are getting enough nutrients for the amount of activity you are doing.
 For women and men that have never exercised regularly, a gradual progression in your exercise prescription is most beneficial.
 It is imperative that your body composition and current activity is considered to prescribe the right amount and intensity of exercise to optimize your fertility treatment.

 8. Timing is Everything with Exercise and IVF

 Different stages of an IVF treatment cycle require different exercise prescriptions.
-For men, the exercise you do in preparation for providing a sperm sample may be different to the exercise you do in the post-collection period.
+For men, the exercise you do in preparation for providing a sperm sample may be different from the exercise you do in the post-collection period.
 For women, your exercise prescription will differ between pre-treatment, stimulation, the period between egg collection and transfer day, and the seemingly forever two week wait.
 There will also be differences in your exercise prescription for frozen treatment cycles.

 9. Get Strong and Build Muscle to Improve Fertility

 Body composition (the balance between muscle mass and body fat) influences the chance of spontaneous conception and the outcome of IVF/ICSI so maintaining optimal body composition is a great way to improve your reproductive health.
 Strength training is the best way to maintain muscle mass, boost your metabolism, and reduce body fat.
 And you can do this all without having to set foot in a gym!
 Strength training will not only improve sleep but is a natural antidepressant that reduces inflammation – one of the hallmarks of conditions such as PCOS, endometriosis, and male infertility.

 10. How Do You Know What Exercise is Safe During IVF?